rbdannenberg/arco/doc/ugens.md

 from 0.5-width/2 to 0.5+width/2 where 0 means full left, 1 means full
 right, and width is variable from 0 (all center) to 1 (full distribution from full left to full right). width and gain default to 1.
+Both width and gain are float values and cannot be signals; however, there is internal linear smoothing when values change to avoid discontinuities, with a slew rate of 0 to 1 in 50 msec.

+After creating the Ugen, call the `.ins` method *n* times to set the *n* single-channel audio-rate inputs to be panned and mixed.

 `/arco/stdistr/new id n width` - Creates a new `stdistr` ugen